gowatertech/gowater/replit.md

 ## Overview

-GoWater is a comprehensive multi-tenant water delivery management system that handles the complete lifecycle of water distribution operations.
-The system supports multiple companies (tenants) operating independently, with features including customer management, route optimization, inventory tracking, recurring orders, driver coordination, real-time location tracking, invoicing, and commission calculations.

-The application is built as a full-stack TypeScript solution with a React frontend and Express backend, using PostgreSQL as the primary database with Drizzle ORM for type-safe database operations.
+GoWater is a comprehensive multi-tenant water delivery management system designed to manage the entire lifecycle of water distribution operations.
+It supports multiple independent companies (tenants) and offers features such as customer management, route optimization, inventory tracking, recurring orders, driver coordination, real-time location tracking, invoicing, and commission calculations.
+The system aims to streamline water delivery logistics, improve operational efficiency, and provide a robust platform for businesses in the water distribution sector.
+It is built as a full-stack TypeScript application with a React frontend and an Express backend, utilizing PostgreSQL and Drizzle ORM.

-## Recent Changes

-### User Creation Form CompanyID Fix (October 2025)
-**Issue**: User creation form failed to submit because `currentUser` was not loading, preventing dynamic `companyId` injection into the form.

-**Root Cause**:
-- `useCurrentUser` hook attempted to fetch from non-existent `/api/me` endpoint (returned 401/403)
-- Hook's `useEffect` had dependency issues causing it not to execute properly
-- Form validation failed because `companyId` was missing (required field)

-**Solution**:
-1. **Fixed useCurrentUser Hook** (`client/src/hooks/use-current-user.ts`):
-   - Changed endpoint from `/api/me` to `/api/authtest` (existing endpoint that returns user data)
-   - Fixed `useEffect` to run once on mount with empty dependency array
-   - Simplified user extraction: `const user = result.user || result.sessionUser`

-2. **Form CompanyID Injection** (already working correctly):
-   - Default values: `companyId: currentUser?.companyId || 0`
-   - UseEffect updates form when user loads: `form.setValue('companyId', currentUser.companyId)`
-   - **100% dynamic** - no hardcoded values, pulls from logged-in user's session

-**Files Modified**:
-- `client/src/hooks/use-current-user.ts` - Fixed endpoint and useEffect execution
-- `client/src/pages/users/index.tsx` - CompanyId injection logic (previously added)

-**Testing**: End-to-end test confirmed user creation works with dynamic `companyId=15` from logged-in user `aguamoya@gmail.com`.

-### User Creation Email Validation Fix (October 2025)
-**Issue**: User creation form silently failed when email field was left empty due to Zod validation rejecting empty strings with `.email().optional()`.

-**Solution**:
-- Updated `insertUserSchema` email field to use `z.union([z.string().email(), z.literal("")]).optional()` which properly validates:
-  - Empty strings (`""`) ✓
-  - Valid email addresses ✓
-  - Rejects invalid formats ✗
-- Frontend converts empty email strings to `undefined` before API submission for proper handling
-- Removed all sensitive console logging that exposed user credentials (security vulnerability)

-**Files Modified**:
-- `shared/schema.ts` - Email validation schema update
-- `client/src/pages/users/index.tsx` - Email normalization and security cleanup

-**Testing**: Verified user creation with empty email (user ID 16 in database confirms functionality).

-### Production/Development Database Separation (October 2025)
-**Issue**: Deployment was using the same database for both development and production, causing test data to leak into production environment.

-**Root Cause**:
-- `server/db.ts` and `server/platform-db.ts` used fallback logic that pointed both environments to same DATABASE_URL
-- No environment detection, always used development database connection
-- Deployment uploaded test data to production

-**Solution**:
-1. **Environment-Aware Database Connections** (`server/db.ts`, `server/platform-db.ts`):
-   - Added `NODE_ENV` detection to determine environment
-   - Development: Uses local DATABASE_URL (with test data)
-   - Production: Uses Replit's production DATABASE_URL (separate, clean database)
-   - Explicit logging: `🟡 [DEVELOPMENT]` or `🟢 [PRODUCTION]` messages
-   - Fail-fast error handling if DATABASE_URL missing

-2. **Production Migration Script** (`scripts/migrate-production.ts`):
-   - Applies only schema (structure) to production database
-   - No data migration - production starts empty
-   - Safe execution with proper error handling and logging

-3. **Deployment Process**:
-   - Replit automatically creates separate production database when deployment is configured
-   - Production uses different DATABASE_URL from development
-   - Complete data isolation between environments

-**Files Modified**:
-- `server/db.ts` - Environment-aware database connection
-- `server/platform-db.ts` - Environment-aware platform database connection
-- `scripts/migrate-production.ts` - Production-only migration script

-**Deployment Steps**:
-1. Enable database in Replit deployment settings
-2. Deploy app (Replit creates clean production database automatically)
-3. Production uses `NODE_ENV=production` → connects to production DATABASE_URL
-4. Create initial admin user and configure master data in production manually

-**Result**: Development and production databases are now completely separate.
-Test data stays in development, production starts clean.

 ## User Preferences